samuelmcmanus819/Secret-Messenger/frontend/README.md

 The secret messenger frontend is a browser extension frontend for the Secret Messenger

 ## Future Work
-- Make messages auto-retrieve every x seconds/minutes
 - Finish the frontend UI
+- Make messages only viewable to sender and recipient
+- Prevent full re-render when message is sent
 - Publish to the Chrome Web Store

 ## Usage